Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 According to humanistic theory, the realization of one's full potential; can include creative expression, a quest for spiritual enlightenment, the pursuit of knowledge, or the desire to give to society.

-Humanistic therapy is a psychological treatment based on the personality theories of Carl Rogers and other humanistic psychologists.
-Humanistic therapy typically holds that people are inherently good.
+As a psychotherapeutic treatment approach, humanistic therapy typically holds that people are inherently good.
 It adopts a holistic approach to human existence and pays special attention to such phenomena as creativity, free will, and human potential.
 It encourages viewing ourselves as a "whole person" greater than the sum of our parts and encourages self exploration rather than the study of behavior in other people.
 Humanistic psychology acknowledges spiritual aspiration as an integral part of the human psyche and is linked to the emerging field of transpersonal psychology.

 Goals of Humanistic Therapy

 The aim of humanistic therapy is to help the client develop a stronger, healthier sense of self, as well as access and understand their feelings to help gain a sense of meaning in life.
-Humanistic theory sees each individual's personality as being composed of physical, intellectual, emotional, behavioral, creative, and spiritual elements.
-In order to help the client reach what Rogers and Maslow referred to as self-actualization, humanistic therapists help clients remove and replace the attitudes, behaviors, and beliefs that do not produce a positive state of being, and integrate the various components of their unique personalities so that each individual is more self-aware, mature, and authentic.
+Humanistic theory aims to help the client reach what Rogers and Maslow referred to as self-actualization—the final level of psychological development that can be achieved when all basic and mental needs are essentially fulfilled and the "actualization" of the full personal potential takes place.
 Humanistic therapy focuses on the individual's strengths and offers non-judgmental counseling sessions.

 Approaches to Humanistic Therapy